Recovery of a cubic non-linearity in the wave equation in the weakly non-linear regime: Introduction

 It is known that one can recover such a non-linearity and even more general ones, see, e.g., \cite{LassasUW_2016, KLU-18, OSSU-principal}.
-Since this is an inverse problem for a non-linear problem, one would expect that the information about $\alpha$ would be encoded in the data in many ways.
+Since this is an inverse problem for a non-linear PDE, one would expect that the information about $\alpha$ would be encoded in the data in many ways.
 We refer to section~\ref{sec_comparison} for a comparison with the existing approaches.
-The novelty of this work is that we want to use waves (solutions) that are not too small and/or do not have very weak singularities.
+The standard approach is to collide several small waves moving in the linear regime, which meet at a point in time-space and produce and even smaller signal (among the rest) with a weak singularity which can be used to recover the non-linearity at the collision point.
+The novelty of this work is that we want to use waves (solutions) that are not too small and do not have very weak singularities.
 In fact, the solutions we use will have amplitudes and energies increasing with the frequency.
 We chose the balance between the amplitude and frequency so that the waves propagate in the weakly non-linear regime.
 As we see below, for \r{1} this means an amplitude $\sim h^{-1/2}$ when the frequency is $\sim h^{-1}$, $0<h\ll1$.
-Such large amplitude solutions have better chance to be measured reliably in presence of background noise.
-Moreover, we show that $\alpha$ can be reliably recovered from the principal part of the outgoing signal, having an amplitude of the same order $\sim h^{-1/2}$ rather from lower order terms.
-The mathematical theory of weakly non-linear waves for semi- and quasilinear first order hyperbolic systems has been developed in \cite{Metivier-Notes,Metivier-Joly-Rauch, Joly-Rauch_just, Donnat-Rauch_dispersive, Dumas_Nonlinear-Geom-Optics, JMR-95}, and is known in the physics literature as well.
+Such large amplitude solutions have better chance to be measured reliably in presence of background noise, and the non-linearity starts to affect the propagation of the waves.
+Moreover, we show that $\alpha$ can be reliably recovered from the principal part of the outgoing signal, having an amplitude of the same order $\sim h^{-1/2}$ rather than from lower order terms.
+The mathematical theory of weakly non-linear waves for semi- and quasilinear first order hyperbolic systems has been developed in \cite{Metivier-Notes,Metivier-Joly-Rauch, Joly-Rauch_just, Donnat-Rauch_dispersive, Dumas_Nonlinear-Geom-Optics, JMR-95}, and is known in the physics literature as well, see, e.g., \cite{DajaniII1990Gbpi, dajani1993weakly}.
 Solvability of semilinear wave equations has been studied in \cite{Heinz-Wahl1975, Brenner79, Segal63, Reed-Simon2, dodson2018global, Jorgens1961, Ebihara72} and other works.
 In particular, \r{1} has a global solution with initial conditions with finite local energy at least in dimensions $n=2,3$, continuously depending on the initial data and sources, see Appendix~\ref{sec_gl}, and has a local one in all dimensions regardless of the sign of $\alpha$.